Trade Secrets & Non-competes

 A Trade Secret must actually be secret, and of value.
 It also must have actual or potential economic value derived from not being generally known to others and not being readily ascertainable by proper means.

 Employers and former employees involved in trade secret litigation often disagree about whether particular information is secret, generally known, or readily discoverable.
 Employers must make reasonable efforts to maintain secrecy.
 TUTSA does not define "reasonable efforts."
-Questions that may be asked in trade secret litigation about an employers efforts include whether:
+Questions that may be asked in trade secret litigation about an employers efforts include whether the employer:

 Covenants not to compete are considered illegal restraints on trade.
 To be enforceable, a non-compete must meet the requirements of Section 15.50 of the Texas Business & Commerce Code.